2016 / 88 minutes

 4 Recommended reading: Butterfield, Rosaria Champagne, The Secret Thoughts of an Unlikely Convert, Pittsburgh, Pa: Crown & Covenant Publications, 2012, and Hill, Wesley, Washed and Waiting, Grand Rapids, MI: Zondervan, 2010.

-Rev. Jan DeGelder is the pastor of the Flamborough Canadian Reformed Church.
+Rev. Jan DeGelder is the minister emeritus for the Flamborough Canadian Reformed Church.
 This review first appeared in 2017.

 Never miss an article!